bverma0808/CSS-FINDER/README.md

 The css code examples are as follows : ex-1:=>  color:red;
 ex-2:=>  width:5px;border:1px solid;
 etc. Thus you can easily see its nothing but a normal css code which we write inside a html tag's style attribute.

+#####Step 5 : Click on the FIND button to find the most relevant css classes list corresponding to your query.

 By default the application tries to load the css files from its home directory (CSS_FINDER_HOME), So to load the CSS files from a different directory you need to follow the following steps: